 What does DNS mean?
 Can anything be a domain?

-DNS stand for Domain Name System.
+DNS stands for Domain Name System.
 Each Hosted Domain can be looked up by a server by its domain or corresponding IP address.
-Each domain has its own settings.Nearly anything can be a domain, for example: kdfaoiefodfj.com could be a domain.
+Each domain has its own settings.Nearly anything can be a domain, for example, kdfaoiefodfj.com could be a domain.

 What is a TXT record